Internal notes for maintaining this site.

 Commit to GitHub

-Similar as above add, commit and push changes to the master
+Similar as above add, commit and push changes to the master and gh-pages branches

-of the local and remote repositories or just run buildAll.sh
+of the local and remote repositories or just run buildAll.sh.

 git checkout master